gauntface/gaunt.dev/content/projects/pin-it.md

 ### Step 2

-Open the options page by clicking on the Pin-It extension icon
+Open the options page by clicking on the Pin-It extension icon.

 ![Screenshot showing clicking the Pin-It extension](/images/projects/pin-it/pin-it-step-1.png)

 ### Step 3